chef / owner

 The weirdest are usually the chicken sandwich without the chicken OR the tuna quesadilla without the tortillas.
 But the two strangest are an order for cold gazpacho heated up (with ice cubes on the side) and a rare steak, cooked through, but no blood on the plate.
 I'm sorry, but I still don't understand that one.

 When it comes to crafting the ideal menu to support a healthy lifestyle, Executive Chef Kristi Ritchey is the perfect chef for the job.
-Recently featured in both USA Today and the LA Times for her own personal weight-loss triumph, Chef Ritchey knows exactly what it takes to live healthier through good eating by adjusting the way you view food and the way you approach each day.
-Out of necessity, she changed her lifestyle, and in less than a year she lost over 110 pounds by focusing on a healthier diet and a consistent exercise regimen including Barry’s Bootcamp in West Hollywood.
-As she told USA Today, "It's why I love being a part of Greenleaf, trying to help people be healthier.
+Having been featured in both USA Today and the LA Times for her own personal weight-loss triumph, Chef Ritchey knows exactly what it takes to live healthier through good eating by adjusting the way you view food and the way you approach each day.
+As she told USA Today, "It's why I love being a part of Greenleaf, helping people be healthier.
 I want to help others the way I’ve been helped and pay it forward."